 Notice : The club currently has membership openings available…

-Dues payments for 2013 are now being accepted as follows;
+Dues payments for 2014 are now being accepted by our Treasurer (see the contacts page for his information) as follows;

 $90 for Full Membership;